 - Eliminate food allergies.
 If you think you have food sensitivities, try an elimination diet.
 Cut out gluten, dairy, yeast, corn, soy, and eggs for a week or two and see how your gut feels and what happens to your other symptoms.

-- Treat any infections or overgrowth of bugs -- Parasites, small bowel bacteria, and yeasts can all inhibit proper gut function.
+- Treat any infections or overgrowth of bugs.
+Parasites, small bowel bacteria, and yeasts can all inhibit proper gut function.
 You must treat these infections if you want to heal.

 - Replenish your digestive enzymes.
-When you don’t have enough digestive enzymes in your gut, you can’t properly covert the foods you eat into the raw materials necessary to run your body and brain.
+When you don’t have enough digestive enzymes in your gut, you can’t properly convert the foods you eat into the raw materials necessary to run your body and brain.
 Take broad-spectrum digestive enzymes with your food to solve the problem.

 - Rebuild your rain forest of friendly bacteria.
 Take probiotic supplements.
-They will help you rebuild the healthy bacteria so essential to good gut health.
+They will help rebuild the healthy bacteria so essential to good gut health.

 - Get good fat.
 Take extra omega-3 supplements, which help cool inflammation in the gut.

 - Heal your gut lining.
 Use gut-healing nutrients such as glutamine and zinc to repair the lining in your gut so it can resume its normal function.